 We would like to thank the staff members of the Clinical Laboratory at the Central Public Health Laboratories in Baghdad, Iraq.
 We would also like to thank the clinical lab at the Department of Biology, College of Science, University of Punjab, for their valuable assistance in preparing the data.
-We would like to thank the Department of Microbiology, Panjab University for valuable assistant.
+We would like to thank the Department of Biology/ Microbiology at the University of Wasit for their valuable assistance.